 Missing or Unknown Heirs

-You may be a solicitor or executor who needs to find the location of a missing heir named in a will.
+You may be a Solicitor or Executor who needs to find the location of a missing heir named in a will.
 In the case of an intestate death, you may need to trace next of kin and beneficiaries.
 Over time, relatives can lose touch, over generations, these gaps can become even wider.
 In intestacy cases, the deceased was perhaps the last surviving member of a family branch.

 Find your Family Tree

-If you're interested in genealogy, you could save hours of time and money by commissioning us to draw up your family tree, right back to the 1800s.
-For hobbyists, once we've done the initial searches, you can enjoy the exciting part, pursuing any areas of interest in further detail.
+If you're interested in genealogy, you could save hours of time and money by commissioning them to draw up your family tree, right back to the 1800s.
+For hobbyists, once they've done the initial searches, you can enjoy the exciting part, pursuing any areas of interest in further detail.
 Or purchase a unique gift to mark a special occasion, like a birthday or upon the arrival of your first grandchild.